Christ-Mind-Teachings/cmi-www/_acq/search.md

 ### Searches are Saved

 Search results are saved and will be displayed whenever you open the search dialog.
-Performing a new search will overright the current result set however.
+Performing a new search will overwrite the current result set however.
 The results are stored on your device and so a search made on your computer will not be available on the tablet - just so you know.